ScripterGo/AntWorks-OOP-library-for-lua/README.md

 **Multimethods** - Supports the creation and usage of multimethods.

 **readOnly/locked properites** - The ability to lock indexes making them readOnly.
+You could also lock the entire object and then unlock specific indexes.

 **Events** - Allows you to easily create new custom events, with easy and simple management of connections helping you avoid memory leaks.